 The Statement of Responsibilities for the Statement of Accounts identifies the officer who is responsible for the proper administration of the Council's financial affairs.
-The Certificate of the Chief Finance Officer is the Director of Finance's statement that confirms the validity of the information presented in the accounts.
+The Certificate of the Chief Finance Officer is the Deputy Chief Executive's statement that confirms the validity of the information presented in the accounts.